 Officials of the City of Johannesburg and senior JMPD members frequently assert that the problem of JMPD corruption is initiated and driven by the public rather than by corrupt members of the JMPD.
 In a May 2010 appearance before the Parliamentary Portfolio Committee on Police, JMPD Chief Ngcobo said that it was "very disappointing" that no-one criticised members of the public who offer bribes to officers'.
 "I have been in roadblocks, members of the public offer money," he said.
 "In South Africa, no-one ever criticises the public for offering bribes.
 Of At a media briefing in November 2010 Ngcobo said that "Around 90 per cent of the corruption comes from the community.
 We want to challenge the public to refuse to do the wrong thing.
-Officers of the metropolitan government went so far as to say that 'Corruption wouldn't be initiated by officers of the law'.
+Officers of the law'.
 Describing her experience when she had used minibus taxis for transport she said 'When they were stopped they immediately take the money and get out.
 Why do they get out?', indicating that she regarded this as evidence that bribery is not initiated by the metro police.
 Arguments along these lines have apparently also been made by representatives of the union SAMWU.